vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 #### Hub and Spoke Topology

-Kube-VIP is recommended over NSX ALB to be used at the Edge site for the Hub and Spoke Topology.
+Kube-VIP is recommended over NSX Advanced Load Balancer to be used at the Edge site for the Hub and Spoke Topology.
 With this configuration, the edge site doesn’t rely on a component in the main datacenter for the control-plane access that might be impacted by connectivity issues.

 #### Hybrid Topology